Best Places to Visit in Biobío and Ñuble Regions

 Lago Lanalhue

-* Lanalhue, or "Place of lost Souls" in the native Mapudungun language, is a small 32 km2 lake between the towns of Cañete and Contulmo, on the western slope of the Nahuelbuta Range. in the Province of Arauco, Biobío Region.
-There is good infrastructure of tourist services to enjoy the place.
+Lanalhue, meaning "Place of Lost Souls" in the native Mapudungun language, is a tranquil 32 km² lake nestled between the towns of Cañete and Contulmo, on the western slopes of the Nahuelbuta Range in Arauco Province, Biobío Region.
+The area offers excellent tourist services, making it an ideal destination for relaxation and adventure.

-IMPORTANT UPDATE: Due to recent incidents of violence affecting the area of Lago Lanalhue and surroundings, we advise against visiting these locations for the time being.
-However, the government and the National Defense Command have launched a plan to ensure safety in the province of Arauco during the summer of 2023-2024.
-This plan includes Lake Lanalhue, situated between the municipalities of Cañete and Contulmo.
+Important Update: Due to recent incidents of violence in the Lago Lanalhue area, we recommend postponing visits for the time being.
+However, the government and National Defense Command have initiated a safety plan for the Arauco Province during the summer of 2023-2024, which includes measures for ensuring the safety of the Lake Lanalhue region, between Cañete and Contulmo.

 Comments